example42/puppet-playground/README.md

     Puppetfile

- 3 - An **optional** custom **Vagrantfile** (with tested VMs are relevant settings)
+ 3 - An **optional** custom **Vagrantfile** (with tested VMs and custom settings)

     Vagrantfile

 To import your toaster in the Playground just type

-    ./play import /path/to/my/toaster
+    ./play import /path/to/my/acme-mailscanner/

-But if you think that it can be useful to others, please add it to the [toasters] directory (https://github.com/example42/puppet-playground/blob/master/toasters/) and make a pull request: your toaster will be available to everybody out of the box .
+But if you think that it can be useful to others, please add it to the [toasters directory](https://github.com/example42/puppet-playground/blob/master/toasters/) and make a pull request: your toaster will be available to everybody out of the box with a simple:

+    ./play install acme-mailscanner

+## Example42 integrations

+The Puppet Playground has started as a Vagrant environment where to test [Example42](http://www.example42.com) modules, as you can see, you can actually use it to test whatever kind of Puppet code and modules.
+Still the are some "extras" that you can have, when using Example42 modules.

+As seen, you can populate the modules dir with the [Example42 NextGen](https://github.com/example42/puppet-modules-nextgen) modules with

+    ./play setup example42

+You can also test a more restricted set of modules with the provided Example42 toasters

+    ./play install example42-jboss

+And you can play with puppi and automatic monitoring if you use Example42 modules or toasters.

+In the manifest/init.pp be sure to have these topscope variables (you can pass the same values as class parameters):

+    $puppi        = true
+    $monitor      = true
+    $monitor_tool = [ 'puppi' ]

+Note that on RedHat and derivatives you also need the EPEL repository installed.
+You can provided it with Example42's yum module:

+    include yum

+Once you've run puppet on the active boxes you can do interesting things with puppi, like verifying if the services provided by Puppet are actually up and running:

+    ./play puppi check

+or, deploy a custom application (configured with puppi in your manifests/init.pp) on all the running Vagrant boxes:

+    ./play puppi deploy my_app

+or view from them realtime infos like:

+    ./play puppi info network

-## Caveats
+## Caveats and things to know

 ### Broken Vagrant Boxes

 Not all the Vagrant boxes have been widely tested, they have probably old versions of the VirtualBox Guest Additions and maybe provide not updated Vagrant configurations.

-If you find errors like:
+If, during a vagrant up you find errors like:

     /Users/al/.vagrant.d/boxes/solaris10_64/include/_Vagrantfile:7: undefined method `system=' for #<Vagrant::Config::VMConfig:0x1025fc5a0> (NoMethodError)